-Visit an indoor play centre.
-We particularly like Wannabees in Hornsby as it’s way more than your average play centre, it’s a child size town with replica shops, amenities and props where kids can role play for hours on end.
-Read more about it here.
-There’s also Kids Play Land in Castle Hill at Castle Hill Indoor Sports Centre.
+3. Visit an indoor play centre.
+There’s Kids Play Land in Castle Hill at Castle Hill Indoor Sports Centre.
 On weekdays it’s transformed into a soft play area for kids under 5 with games, toys, cars, riders, climbing tumbles, jumping castles and more.
 And there’s a cafe on site.
-Others to check out are Croc’s Playcentre at Castle Hill or Prospect, Lollipops Playland & Cafe in Castle Hill, Chipmunks at Macquarie Centre and Candyland Playhouse in Vineyard.
+Others to check out are Croc’s Playcentres at Rouse Hill, Castle Hill and Marsden Park.
+There’s also, Lollipops Playland & Cafe in Castle Hill, Chipmunks at Macquarie Centre and Candyland Playhouse in Vineyard.

 4. Burn off energy at one of the indoor trampoline arenas.
 Flip Out is located in the Hills District.
 Or check out Ultimate – a play centre and trampoline centre in one!
 Or go rock-climbing for something a little different.
 There are two options in Castle Hill – The Edge and Peak Pursuits.

 5. Hit up Google – there are stacks of craft ideas on Google that little ones would love!

 6. Visit a library – you can even time it with one of the reading sessions held for children.
 Click here for details on bubs and books sessions.

 7. Catch a movie – if you have young ones head to a ‘Bring Your Baby’ session at Event Cinemas Castle Hill or a ‘Spit The Dummy’ screening at Reading Cinemas Rouse Hill.
 Or check out what kid-friendly movies are on for those slightly older.
 Look for Event Junior as there is an intermission and modified lighting and sound.

 8. Head to Kellyville Pets – have a coffee and say hello to the animals.